pawatsethaput/OpenBank/Home.md

 You will get a consumer key and consumer secret for the calls requiring OAuth authentication.

 ####OAuth
-The best way to get started with OBP and OAuth is probably to fork one of our Starter SDKs:
+The best way to get started with OBP and OAuth is probably to fork one of our Starter SDKs.
+They take care of the basic OAuth flow:

 * [Hello-OBP-OAuth1.0a-Python](https://github.com/OpenBankProject/Hello-OBP-OAuth1.0a-Python)
 * [Hello-OBP-OAuth1.0a-Django](https://github.com/OpenBankProject/Hello-OBP-OAuth1.0a-Django)